Gayathri001-pala/loan_analysis_/README.md

 # 💳 Loan Default & Financial Overview – Power BI Dashboard

+This Power BI report analyzes loan applications by status, customer type, and claim amounts.
+It highlights key trends such as high rejection rates and the highest claim amounts coming from adult customers, supporting better decision-making in loan approvals.

 ## 📌 Title
 **Loan Default & Financial Overview using Power BI**